-The run order for endurance will be based primarily on the finish order for the autocross event with the fastest team first followed by the second fastest etc. For teams without an autocross score, the finish order for the skid pad event may be substituted.
-For teams without a score in either autocross or skid pad, the finish order for acceleration may be substituted.
+The run order for endurance will be based primarily on the finish order for the autocross event with the fastest team first followed by the second fastest etc. For teams without an autocross score, the finish order for the acceleration event may be substituted.
+For teams without a score in either autocross or acceleration, the finish order for skid pad may be substituted.
+Teams without a score in the event used to determine the run order may run at the end of the heat.

 Based on the results of all dynamic events, and considering the operating conditions under which they were run, the endurance event captain may, at his sole discretion, move teams to different positions within the starting order.

 Teams are required to keep track of the run order and have their cars fueled, in line and prepared to start when their turn to run arrives.
-Teams that are not ready-to-run when their turn arrives will be penalized two (2) minutes and permitted to run at the end of the heat (time permitting).
+Teams that are not readyto-run when their turn arrives will be penalized two (2) minutes and permitted to run at the end of the heat (time permitting) or at the discretion of the event captain.